sannekarlsson/sthlm-new-apartments/README.md

 ## Build project and run tests

+Make sure there is a build directory within the project directory.

 Start a local server on port 8000 in a terminal to prepare for the tests:

 <code>